misho2202/SecureVision/README.md

 ---

-## ⚖️ License

-This project is licensed under the terms of the MIT License.

----

-Made with ❤️ by Crazy Hackers

----

 ## 🌐 Running the Frontend

 If your project has a separate frontend (e.g., built with React or another framework), follow these steps: